sarah17moore/pyber-analysis/README.md

 # pyber-analysis

-A classwork example in which data visualizations are created for a ride-sharing company
+A classwork example in which data visualizations are created for a ridesharing company using Matplotlib

 ---
 # Overview